-9.8 Removing Inner Firebox from Outer Casing.
-1. Unscrew 2 x M6 screws securing lower outer casing to outside air box.
-2. Unscrew and remove 4 x M6 screws from both left and right upper casing brackets (if not already removed for trim removal).
-The inner firebox can now be slid out from the outer.
-A lever may be needed as the components may be a tight fit.
-Re-assembly is the reverse of removal.
+9.7 Removing Outer Casing.
+1. Unscrew 2 x M6 screws securing lower casing to stove legs.
+2. Unscrew and remove 4 x M4 screws from both left and right upper casing brackets.
+Remove the brackets from the firebox itself to allow removal of the casing as easily as possible.

-9.9 Door Hinge Adjustment.
+9.8 Door Hinge Adjustment.
 Door alignment may be adjusted by slackening the door hinge securing screws and re-positioning the hinge to suit.
 This will adjust the horizontal alignment.
 For front-back alignment carefully adjust the hinges mounted on the stove body.
 Check the door seals with a paper strip all around after any adjustment to prove they are still sealing correctly.

-9.10 Smoke Control Air Limiter.
+9.9 Smoke Control Air Limiter.
 1. If the stove is to be used to burn seasoned wood logs in a Smoke Control Zone in the UK, the Smoke Control air limiter bracket must be fitted.
 This bracket prevents the air control being completely closed when the stove is used to burn wood.
 To change to smokeless coal operation the door must be opened and the lever deliberately lifted and moved from the wood control side (left) to the coal control side (right) before lighting the fire.
 2. To attach or remove the bracket, use the 2 x M6 cap screws provided as shown.
 Do not lean the stove forwards when moving it to access this control bracket as it will likely damage the air control lever.
 Either fit without moving the stove or tilt it left, right or to the rear.

-9.11 Maintenance of air control valve.
+9.10 Maintenance of air control valve.
 The main air control valve is mounted underneath the air plenum chamber which is fixed immediately beneath the ash pit.
 To access this for thorough cleaning and re-lubrication firstly remove the outside air box.
 Invert the firebox for access.
 To remove the outside air box remove 2 x screws from bottom of firebox and 2 x screws from rear of firebox, remove locking nuts and air control lever from spindle and lift off the outside air box.
 Other components can now be removed as required.